asony03/Git-Bot/README.md

 Sharique Khan | mkhan8
 Siddu Madhure Jayanna | smadhur

-**Problem Statement:**
+## Problem Statement:

 Github is a wonderful piece of software and very easy to use.
-However, there are some concerns not solved by git out of the box.
+However, there are some concerns not solved by Github out of the box.
 We have identified and outlined the following problems and plan on solving them as explained in the subsequent sections.

-* Git doesn't know its users and there is no way to moderate the comments made by them.
+* Github doesn't know its users and there is no way to moderate the comments made by them.
 Often times, mainly in the case of large open source projects, incidents of comment sections being misused are increasing and there is no way to track them.
 Therefore, there is a pressing need to monitor and control inappropriate content posted by users.
-* Labels are very useful when it comes to managing and prioritzing Git issues.
-Currently, git doesn't offer a way to automatically asssign labels.
+* Labels are very useful when it comes to managing and prioritzing Github issues.
+Currently, Github doesn't offer a way to automatically asssign labels.
 In the case of large projects with hundreds of issues, there would definitely be a need to identify the nature of the issues and label/categorize them accordingly.
 If the issues are labelled correctly, it would provide for effective prioritization, delegation and visibility.

 <br />

-**Bot Description:**
+## Bot Description:

 Our bot tries to do the following to address these problems:
 * Monitors the comments on a repository: When a user comments, the bot runs sentiment analysis on the content and then based on the results, the bot decides whether that content is inappropriate or not.
 If it is found to be inappropriate and that user crosessed his or her threshold, an email is send to the maintainer/admin of the repository with a report of the user's comments.